Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Technical/VM/BuildYourOwnVM.md

 ### Build your own VM ###

 If you are comfortable using Linux tools (gcc,make,ld), you can build the OpenSmalltalk VM yourself.

 This may be helpful to obtain a VM for a platform which is supported, but not part of the official release builds.
-For example, Linux on Aarch64/arm64 or RiscV64.
+For example, Linux on RiscV64.

 The process is basically:
 ```git clone --depth 1 https://github.com/OpenSmalltalk/opensmalltalk-vm